AsunaMasuda/FloweryDays/readme_materials/testing.md

 - They get redirected to the landing page and get information on the toast.
 ### Verdict:
 Passed all tests.
 * However, as a feature left to implement, `Category` and `Occasion` should be `Select` menu instead of `Text Input`, in the product management form.
-At the moment, the admin can input any text for `Category` and `Occasion` and even if inputting the same `Category` or `Occasion`, these two are recognized as different categories or occations in the system.
-I aknowledge that this is an important feature, but after a lot of researches, I found that this was complex to create a from selection from values in a field (in this case, Category and Occasion) in a certain model(Product).
-After spending some time on this project, I found the data modeling scheme I made for this project at the beginning was not the best choice, so for the next Django project, I want to think these aspects of data managements when I am building the idea of data modeling.
+At the moment, the admin can input any text for `Category` and `Occasion` and even if inputting the same `Category` or `Occasion`, these two are recognized as different categories or occassions in the system.
+I acknowledge that this is an important feature, but after a lot of researches, I found that this was complex to create a form selection from values in a field (in this case, Category and Occasion) in a certain model(Product).
+After spending some time on this project, I found the data modeling scheme I made for this project at the beginning was not the best choice, so for the next Django project, I want to think about these aspects of data management when I am building the data modeling.

 ## Bugs
 Minor bugs are reported at the relevant section as you can see above.
 Here I will write down some interesting bugs I came accross in the testing.